gacastro/seat-reservations/README.md

 One thing to note is that when we found the need to move into a redis cluster, we would need to update the locks to handle distributed environment.
 Luckily, there are already many libraries for the Redis RedLock, so it should not be as hard as doing it from scratch.

 ### Testing
-I did consider setting up a docker environment to test more accurately the integration between the app and redis but that would mean having two different ways of testing.
+I did consider setting up a docker environment to test more accurately the integration between the app and redis.
 But I believe this to be slower than just your normal `jest` run because you would need to build a new image of your app every time a feature, or bug, got corrected

 ### Time assertions
 Time assertions are always tricky, specially when you run them in different machines or just when processes get paused during their execution.
-So I preferred to not assert the refresh time on a held seat because you could get a failing test and that is not nice.
+So for time sake (no pun intended) I preferred to not assert the refresh time on a held seat because you could get a failing test and that is not nice.
 In production, I would either work with a time manipulation library or inject into the app a custom service.
 The service would give me the current time and then in my tests, I could mock the service and therefore have deterministic tests

 ### Uniqueness